 1. Go digital with your invitations

-Sending out professionally-printed wedding invitations will cost you an arm and a leg.
-So send out e-invites and even create your own wedding website for free.
+Sending out professionally-printed wedding invitations comes at a price.
+But a completely free alternative is to send out e-invitations and even create your own wedding website.

 It’s an environmentally-friendly solution that will allow you to avoid paying postage as well as printing costs.